Accessible Voting – Video

 Accessible Voting (in American Sign Language)

-Elections Canada is committed to ensuring that voting is accessible to all eligible Canadians during federal elections and by-elections..
+There's a federal election coming up.
+Elections Canada is committed to ensuring that voting is accessible to all eligible Canadians.

-Our goal is to have all polling places meet all of our accessibility criteria; however, this is not always possible.
+Our goal is for these locations to meet all of our accessibility criteria; however, this is not always possible.

 Your voter information card will give you information about the accessibility of your polling place.

 You can also get this information at elections.ca or by calling us.